dasch-swiss/dsp-tools/docs/developers/mkdocs.md

-## Handling false positives of markdown-link-validator
+## Handling False Positives of markdown-link-validator

 What can be done if your links are correct, but markdown-link-validator doesn't recognize them?
 One solution is to add an ignore pattern